-Certain graduating students will be given an opportunity to have speaking roles at graduation ceremonies.
+Certain graduating students will be given an opportunity to speak at graduation ceremonies.

 A student must meet local eligibility criteria, which may include requirements related to student conduct, to have a speaking role.
 Students eligible for speaking roles will be notified by the principal and given an opportunity to volunteer.